rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Using Variables
 ***************

 Ansible uses variables to manage differences and connections between systems.
 With Ansible, you can execute tasks and playbooks on multiple different systems with a single command.
-You can use the behavior or state of one system as configuration on other systems.
-For example, you can use the IP address of one system as a configuration value on another system.
-Once you have created, discovered, or registered your variables, you can use them in a task or play.

-You must use standard YAML syntax to create variables.
-You can create variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in included files or roles, or at the command line.
-You can also retrieve variables from your remote systems (Ansible facts), from external data sources (lookups), or from related APIs (``*_info`` modules).
-Finally, you can create variables during a playbook run by registering the output of a task as a new variable.
+You can create variables with standard YAML syntax, including lists and dictionaries.
+You can store variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in included files or roles, or at the command line.
+You can also create variables during a playbook run by registering the output of a task as a new variable.

-You can use the variables you created or discovered in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>` and in :ref:`loops <playbooks_loops>`, and so on.
+You can use the variables you created in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>` and in :ref:`loops <playbooks_loops>`, and so on.
 The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.

+Once you understand the concepts and examples on this page, read about :ref:`Ansible facts <vars_and_facts>`, which are variables you retrieving from remote systems.

 .. contents::
    :local: